IrelDev/BottomSheet/README.md

 ## Installation

 ### Manually
-If you prefer not to use any dependency managers, you can integrate TelegramColorPicker into your project manually by downloading the desired release and copying the `Sources` directory.
+If you prefer not to use any dependency managers, you can integrate BottomSheet into your project manually by downloading the desired release and copying the `Sources` directory.

 ## Usage